Gov. Greg Abbott holds campaign rally in McAllen, vows to keep oil and gas jobs running - NewsBreak

 MCALLEN, Texas (ValleyCentral) — Gov. Greg Abbott made his latest campaign stop in McAllen Sunday night, as he makes his bid for re-election.

-“I come down to the Rio Grande Valley about on average once every week and I’m going to keep coming,” Abbott said.Cameron County judicial candidates share vision ahead of election
+“I come down to the Rio Grande Valley about on average once every week and I’m going to keep coming,” Abbott said.Coast Guard suspends search for two missing in boat accident

 Abbott held a rally outside of Art’s Trucks & Equipment in McAllen.